 There are many possible reasons for this disparity.
-First, the managers who score the employees’ performance might have a bias against one group.
-Or the overall workplace might be biased against one group, preventing them from reaching their potential and leading to lower performance.
+First, the managers who score the employees’ performance might discriminate against one group.
+Or the overall workplace might be less welcoming one group, preventing them from reaching their potential and leading to lower performance.
 Alternately, the disparity might originate before the candidates were hired.
 For example, it might arise from disparities in educational institutions attended by the two groups.
 Or there might be intrinsic differences between them.
 Of course, it might be a combination of these factors.
 We can’t tell from our data how much of the disparity is attributable to these different factors.
 In general, such a determination is methodologically hard, and requires causal reasoning.Zhang and Bareinboim, “Fairness in Decision-Making — the Causal Explanation Formula,” in Proc.
 32Nd AAAI, 2018.

 Another crude approach is to pick different cutoffs so that candidates from both groups have the same probability of being hired.
 Or we could mitigate the demographic disparity instead of eliminating it, by decreasing the difference in the cutoffs.